dharlanoliveira-zz/spring-boot-scala-social-media/README.md

 I am fascinated about the facilities that spring boot brings to your life.
 In my opinion, it's a natural choice when you are talking about JVM applications.
-It integrates with all major frameworks, and you can use it easily, bacause auto-configuration feature.
+It integrates with all major frameworks, and you can use it easily, because of auto-configuration feature.

+### 4) Flyway

+I used flyway to create database tables.
+It is used in H2 and MySQL.
+Tools like Flyway are vital to assure the creation of an application professionally.
+This tool can guarantee that the code and database are sync.
+Only with this its is possible to reach continuous delivery.

-### 4) Rest level 2 (Richardson Maturity Model)
+### 5) Rest level 2 (Richardson Maturity Model)

 I have been working with REST on the last 10 years, at least.
-I tried to use REST by the bookmark a lot of times, and I have had some bad experience with granular REST endpoints.
+I tried to use REST by the book a lot of times and I have had some bad experience with low-granularity REST endpoints.
 Rest level 2 fits well when you are talking about APIs that are providing resouces in a low level.
 When you are talking abou complex applications, that exposes services that are involved in a complex enviroment, the REST level 3 fits better.
 Currently, I prefer to use REST level 3 in almost every case.
-Moreover, I like to use [Rest Without PUT](https://www.thoughtworks.com/radar/techniques/rest-without-put), using just GET and POST http methods and command and quey separation.
+Moreover, I like to use [Rest Without PUT](https://www.thoughtworks.com/radar/techniques/rest-without-put), using just GET and POST http methods and command and query separation.
 This style works to complex and simple scenarios.

 However, in current project, I preffered to use REST level 2.
 For educational purposes and to expose low granular funcionaties, how is the case, REST level 2 is my preffered choice.

-### 5) Cucumber
+### 6) Cucumber

 BDD, that I like to call [specification by example](https://www.amazon.com.br/Specification-Example-Successful-Deliver-Software/dp/1617290084), for me, it's something crutial for a project success.
 It's the most important type of test of a backend application, that gives to you feedback about the funcionaties of your application thus about how well written your code are.
+For me, they are more importants than unit tests.
-I experienced in one project the practice of 100% unit testing and, besides of the benefits, it's not something that I would do without a very good reason.
+I have experienced in one project the practice of 100% unit testing and, even having benefits, it's not something that I would do without a very good reason.
 Considering the costs and the benefits of, actually I beliave the best model of testing is the [trophy model](https://pbs.twimg.com/media/DVUoM94VQAAzuws.jpg).

-I consider specification by example a kind of integration test, that give the test benefits of you app, but offer other amazing benefit: document the requirements of your app basing in examples.
+I consider specification by example (BDD) a kind of integration test, that give the test benefits of you app, but offer other amazing benefit: document the requirements of your app basing in examples.

 I have experience using cucumber and concordion to this kind of test, but recently I have been using cucumber.
 It has a very good integration with